-To become a dues-paying member of NFFE Local 1998, you can apply online here or you can fill out an SF 1187 and submit it via mail.
-As of January 2023, the dues are $33.50 per biweekly pay period.
-If you have any difficulty submitting the online form, or if the dues deductions do not start within two pay periods, contact the Secretary-Treasurer at email@example.com
+To become a dues-paying member of NFFE Local 1998, you can fill out a PDF version of the SF-1187 HERE and submit it via mail.
+As of January 2024, the dues are $34.75 per biweekly pay period.
+If you have any difficulty submitting the online form, or if the dues deductions do not start within two pay periods, contact the Secretary-Treasurer at firstname.lastname@example.org

 Filling Out the Online Application

 • Fill in your first and last name